 - 20 mini Reese's peanut butter cups, chopped

-- Bake cake in a greased 9x13" pan.
+- Prepare cake according to box directions and bake in a greased 9x13" pan.
 Cool completely.
 While cake is cooling, prepare sauce.

 - In a medium sized saucepan, whisk together sugar, cocoa, and salt.
 Gradually whisk in the evaporated milk.
 Add the butter and bring to a boil over medium heat, stirring often.
 Boil for 4 minutes, stirring constantly.